Skip to main content

 You will explore the theories, research and applications of work on cognition, development, learning theories, assessment practices, inclusive education and technology-enhanced environments.
 The program offers flexible learning modalities (in-person, online, hybrid-flex) and advanced entry pathways.
 This unique design allows students to align academic experiences with career goals, preparing them to address complex challenges in education and mental health.

-Specializations in Educational Psychology include:
+Specializations in Educational Psychology:

 Admissions